iam-basit/O7-Trainings/Final-Project/scenario.md

     - year

 9.Item cards must have options like:

+ - on card-hover :
+        - the card flips to backside
+        - shows small pic of item at the top
+        - shows other details as a body of card
  - add to wishlist
  - maximize
  - ratting
  - add to card btn
  - price and description

+10. when the page is loading there should be shown a speedometer which is getting speed.

 9.live- demo: